moneyadviceservice/frontend-code-standards/README.md

 * [Draft BBC Mobile Accessibility Guidleines](http://www.bbc.co.uk/guidelines/futuremedia/accessibility/mobile_access.shtml)

 ## Performance
+A slow website results in a poor user experience.
+Most of web page performance is affected by front-end engineering, that is, the user interface design and development.

 Yahoo's Exceptional Performance team has identified a number of [best practices for making web pages fast](http://developer.yahoo.com/performance/rules.html).
 The list includes 35 best practices divided into 7 categories.
 23 of these can be checked using the [YSlow](http://yslow.org/) tool:

 <ol>